Ransomware Prevention: How does it work and how to prevent it?

-I recently heard from a VAR, the sad story of a company which had to shut its doors because of a ransomware attack.
-The company was on the verge of delivering on what as possibly the biggest order they’d received, when they were infected.
+I recently heard from a VAR, the sad story of a company that had to shut its doors because of a ransomware attack.
+The company was on the verge of delivering on what was possibly the biggest order they’d received when they were infected.
 All the critical data on their endpoints became inaccessible making their ability to deliver to their customer, a virtual impossibility.
 The ransom being demanded was so high, the amount was worth more than the company itself!
 They had no choice but to simply shut shop.

 - Despite its rise to become a top threat to businesses in 2016, one out of 3 SMBs have no idea what ransomware is.

 - Total ransomware climbed about 128% this last quarter over the same time the previous year.

 - A single ransomware network appears to have chalked up over USD 100 million in payments just during the first half of this year!

 - Healthcare and Manufacturing companies seem to be the hot targets primarily due to their reliance on legacy systems combined with weak security – although nobody is really immune.